eOnofri04/AlphaStructures.jl/docs/src/this-module.md

 In [section 4.2](https://eonofri04.github.io/AlphaStructures.jl/alpha-structures-impl/) we will talk about solving the problem of finding the charateristical ``\alpha`` of the simplices in order to build the ``\alpha``-Structures.

 Lastly, in [section 4.3](https://eonofri04.github.io/AlphaStructures.jl/persistent-homology-impl/) we will give a brief overview of how we solved the Persistent Homology problem.

+More utility function could also be found in the [`src/geometry.jl`](https://github.com/eOnofri04/AlphaStructures.jl/blob/master/src/geometry.jl) file.